 - If you consume seafood, make sure it is sustainably sourced.
 You can use online tools such as fishonline.org.

-- Share your determination to protect marine life, your examples of success stories, and encourage others to do so too.
-Use hashtag #OceanOptimism and #StateoftheOceans
+- Share your determination to protect marine life, and your examples of success stories, and encourage others to do so too.
+Use hashtag #OceanOptimism and #StateoftheOceans.

 What ZSL is doing